 Delayed puberty is absence of sexual maturation at the expected time.

-Delayed puberty may result from constitutional delay (see Endocrine Disorders in Children: Secondary), which often occurs in adolescents with a family history of delayed growth.
+Delayed puberty may result from constitutional delay (see Secondary hypogonadism), which often occurs in adolescents with a family history of delayed growth.
 Prepubertal growth velocity is normal, but skeletal maturation and adolescent growth spurt are delayed; sexual maturation is delayed but normal.
-Other causes include Turner's syndrome in girls, Klinefelter's syndrome in boys, CNS disorders (eg, pituitary tumors that reduce gonadotropin secretion), certain chronic disorders (eg, diabetes mellitus, inflammatory bowel disorders, renal disorders, cystic fibrosis), and excess physical activity, especially in girls.
+Other causes include Turner syndrome in girls (see Turner Syndrome), Klinefelter syndrome in boys (see Primary hypogonadism), CNS disorders (eg, pituitary tumors that reduce gonadotropin secretion), CNS radiation, certain chronic disorders (eg, diabetes mellitus, inflammatory bowel disorders, renal disorders, cystic fibrosis), Kallman syndrome, and excess physical activity, especially in girls.

-Constitutional delay of puberty is more prevalent in boys.
-Girls with severe pubertal delay should be investigated for primary amenorrhea (see Menstrual Abnormalities: Amenorrhea).
-If boys show no sign of pubertal development or of skeletal maturation beyond 11 to 12 yr by age 15, they may be given a 4- to 8-mo course of IM testosterone enanthate 50 mg once/mo.
+Constitutional delay of puberty is more prevalent in boys (see Secondary hypogonadism).
+Girls with severe pubertal delay should be investigated for primary amenorrhea (see Amenorrhea).
+If boys show no sign of pubertal development or of skeletal maturation beyond 11 to 12 yr by age 14, they may be given a 4- to 6-mo course of testosterone enanthate 50 to 100 mg IM once/mo.
 These low doses induce puberty with some degree of virilization and do not jeopardize adult height potential.

-Last full review/revision May 2009 by Nicholas Jospe, MD
+Last full review/revision October 2014 by Andrew Calabria, MD

 Content last modified October 2014